50 Cent: Family and relationships

+Political views

 In 2005, Jackson supported President George W. Bush after rapper Kanye West criticized Bush for a slow response to the victims of Hurricane Katrina.
-If his felony convictions did not prevent him from voting, he said, he would have voted for the president.
+If his felony convictions did not prevent him from voting, he said that he would have voted for the president.
 Jackson later said that Bush "has less compassion than the average human.
 By all means, I don't aspire to be like George Bush."
 In September 2007, he told Time that although he would not endorse a candidate in 2008, he "liked Hillary [Clinton]".